-The Model Risk and Development Office required that the model be automated and that illiquid position receive increased monitoring.
+The Model Risk and Development Office required that the model be automated and that illiquid positions receive increased monitoring.

 Even after the appointment of the CRO, only aggregate CIO portfolio risk numbers were provided to Ina Drew.
-She still did not receive separate numbers for the SCP positions.
+She still did not receive separate numbers for the synthetic credit portfolio positions.

 There was no segregation or independent evaluation of the risk of the SCP by the bank wide risk management team.
 The bank’s risk management team depended on the risk numbers reported by the CIO’s risk team.

-In addition to this in April 2012, senior management were misinformed about the potential losses and market recovery of the SCP positions.
-The analysis used to make the assessment was based on a Monte Carlo model that produced more favourable results showing losses between $-150 million to $250 million as compared to economic scenario analysis models that showed losses in the range $750 million to $1.925 million.
-Further the bank’s senior management was informed that the losses were temporary and would resolve once the market behaved as per expectations.
+In addition to this in April 2012, senior management was misinformed about the potential losses and market recovery of the SCP positions.
+The analysis used to make the assessment was based on a Monte Carlo model that produced more favorable results showing losses between $-150 million to $250 million as compared to economic scenario analysis models that showed losses in the range of $750 million to $1.925 million.
+Further, the bank’s senior management was informed that the losses were temporary and would resolve once the market behaved as per expectations.

 Ina Drew was the reporting line for both the investment and risk management teams.
 These teams would have conflicting interests, i.e. between optimizing returns from the investments for the trading team against reducing the risk for the risk management team.